hackclub/hackclub/workshops/sudoku/README.md

 ```
 Here is an empty board I got off the internet as well as a solution (you can use any sudoku board but make sure it's solvable).
 Set the board to a [2D array](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/multidimensional-arrays).

-# Places that Can Be Modified
+## Places that Can Be Modified
 <img src="https://i.pinimg.com/originals/67/6d/71/676d71d3de7eede22edfba82eb98d888.gif" width="400" alt="Spongebob Looking Gif">
 But what places aren't filled in at the start?
 Well now we are going to deal with that.

+This code goes right below our board we just wrote.
 ```csharp
 static void Main(string[] args)
 {